SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ◊ Outline ◊

+- All async code runs as part of some task
+- A task itself doesn't have any concurrency; it does one thing at a time
 - async-let lets you implicitly create tasks that have dependencies;
   if you need to create tasks dynamically or with extra options you use the ``Task`` APIs directly